tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 ![RCB Conversations Sequence](./img/rcb-conversations-sequence.png)

+We will walk through the short example code snippet above to give you a better idea of a conversation flow:

-1. Upon initializing the chatbot, the chatbot **immediately pre-processes** the `start` block within a conversation flow (represented by the unique yellow box above).
+1. Upon the start of a conversation flow, the chatbot **immediately pre-processes** the `start` block.
+In the example above, the `message` attribute is processed and the message *"Who are you?"* is sent by the bot into the chat.
 Following which, it patiently waits for a user input.
-2. When a user sends a message (or uploads a file), the **current block** is retrieved and **post-processing** is done for it.
-If a next path is found during **post-processing**, then **pre-processing** of the **next block** is also done.
-Notice that **both pre-processing and post-processing** of a block involves accessing attributes (e.g. `messages` and `path`).
-Optionally, params (e.g. `userInput`) may also be involved.
+2. When the user sends a message (or uploads a file), the **current block** is retrieved and **post-processing** is done for it.
+If a next path is found during **post-processing**, the conversation flow moves to the next block.
+In the example above, the flow moves into the `end` block as specified by the `path` attribute.
+3. Upon entering a new block (`end` block in this case), **pre-processing** of attributes are immediately done.
+The `message` attribute in the `end` block accesses `params.userInput` to retrieve the user's previous input and sends a message to greet the user.
-3. Once the **pre-processing** of the new block (if applicable) is done, the chatbot again waits for the next user input.
+3. Once the **pre-processing** of the new block is done, the chatbot again waits for the next user input.

 In short, each user input triggers post-processing of a current block and pre-processing of the next block (if applicable)!
-In between the pre-processing and post-processing of the block is where the chatbot waits for the user input.
+In between the pre-processing and post-processing of a block is where the chatbot waits for the user input.
 Now that you have a high level idea of a conversation structure, let us quickly take a look at the details for individual properties.

 ## Flow